zellwk/zellwk.com/src/posts/2021-03-10-understanding-github-actions.md

 ### Running on a specific branch

-You can only ask Github to run an action only on specific branches if you provide that branch into `push`.
+You can only ask Github to run an action on specific branches if you provide that branch into `push`.
 Here's what the configuration looks like:

 ```yaml
 on: